 - The FAA requires FAA Approved Child Restraint Systems (CRS) or the CARES harness to be allowed for use in flight.
-However, if the seat doesn’t fit in a seat in the same class of service, it is unable to fly.
+However, if the seat doesn’t fit in a seat in the same class of service, it is unable to safely fly.
 Ask if the bulkhead seat is available if no other seat works, but also understand why the bulkhead is not ideal for those traveling with children.